the 2013 rural hill sheepdog trials and dog festival

-What better way to wrap up the autumn season than with your canine pal and several hundred of his new best friends?
-Bring your dog (or dogs) to the Rural Hill Sheepdog Trials and Dog Festival November 10th and 11th for one of the area’s best known dog events, now in its eighteenth year!.
-Many of the world’s best and brightest border collies will be on hand to perform their and their owner’s sheep herding skills to all in attendance.
+What better way to wrap up the fall season than with your canine pal and several hundred of their new best friends?
+Bring your family, friends, and dog (or dogs) to the Rural Hill Sheepdog Trials and Dog Festival November 9th and 10th for one of the area’s best known dog events, now in its nineteenth year!
+No other dog festival in the area can offer more fun or variety!

 1- What are Sheepdog Trials?